 The main areas are:

 - electric storage (e.g. batteries),

 - storage in the form of gas (e.g. conversion from power into hydrogen using power-to-gas technology or compressed air storage),

 - heat storage (e.g. for combined heat and power plants).

-- Implementation of new gas infrastructure technologies
+- Optimization of E&P technologies

 Availability of distributed energy generation and management solutions opens up new business opportunities for E.ON.
 The Innovation Center explores technologies enabling a value proposition for E.ON towards commercial and private customers.